 The SCF will focus on ICCAT and WCPFC because both commissions have adopted important shark conservation measures, have, or soon will have, legal authority to manage sharks, and have jurisdiction over large areas of the Atlantic and Pacific Oceans and fisheries that kill large numbers of sharks.

-Implementation of CMS and CITES Appendix II listings can also be used to promote sustainable and legal fisheries management within countries wishing to trade in listed species through the development and implementation of NDFs, development of required CITES Legal Acquisition Findings and development and implementation of CMS Concerted Actions
+Implementation of CMS and CITES Appendix II listings can also be used to combat unsustainable fisheries management within countries wishing to trade in listed species through the development and implementation of NDFs, development of required CITES Legal Acquisition Findings and development and implementation of CMS Concerted Actions

 A more detailed description of our approach can be found in our Investment Strategy.